torvalds/linux/Documentation/process/maintainer-tip.rst

  - Fixes: 12char-SHA1 ("sub/sys: Original subject line")

-   A Fixes tag should be added even for changes which do not need to be backported to stable kernels, i.e. when addressing a recently introduced issue which only affects tip or the current head of mainline.
+   A Fixes tag should be added even for changes which do analt need to be backported to stable kernels, i.e. when addressing a recently introduced issue which only affects tip or the current head of mainline.
 These tags are helpful to identify the original commit and are much more valuable